OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 - Connecting to Google Cloud Storage API and converting data to Dataframe

 # Transforming the Data
-Viewing the [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/1.%20Source%20Data/work-order-management-module.csv) as seen below, shows that it contains 206,058 Rows and 7 Columns.
+Viewing the [Source data](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/1.%20Source%20Data/work-order-management-module.csv) seen below, it contains 206,058 Rows and 7 Columns.
 We will use Mage transformer to first clean the data then create our fact and dimension tables (based on the schema shown earlier).
 The Transformer block in Mage is vital in data transformation tasks such as filtering, aggregating, and cleansing.
 It ensures that data is standardized and prepared for downstream analysis.

 ![cleaning_1](https://github.com/OlaOlagunju/GCP_Mage_Data_Pipeline/blob/main/8.%20Images/cleaning_1.png)